 The Aqua Park opens at 10 am and my tip is to get there in time for this and not too much later as queues form pretty quickly and in the afternoon there can be a two hour wait.
 At 10 am the air is still cool (ish), the water clear and the inflatables aren’t heaving with people (it gets very crowded with teenagers so if you’ve got younger kids this is even more important).
 5€ gets you a half hour play which is plenty as hauling yourself up on to the giant icebergs, balls, trampolines and rolling tubes is exhausting.
 But jumping off is exhilarating and definitely worth the effort.

 Next up is hiring a pedalo with a slide.
 My boys adore this, and I haven’t yet met a child (who can swim) who doesn’t love whizzing down the little slides into the deep lake.
 Pedalos take 5 people and my advice here is to have two adults (or big teens) as pedalling them into the wind can get tiring.
 You can hire them from 10€ for 30 minutes to 75€ for the whole day.
 We reckon on an hour as just right.
 Stand-up paddle boards (SUP) and canoes are also available to rent.
 (Prices correct at time of publication, subject to change).

 With its southern tip close to the autoroute, only 5 minutes drive from Sortie 39 (signed to Les Adrets, then follow Fayence after the toll), Lac de St. Cassien is easy to get to, but remains peaceful and wild in a natural environment.
 The lake is bordered almost completely by forested hills, and the shoreline is undeveloped, with only hiking trails to access many of the isolated coves.
 Power boats and jet skis are not allowed adding to the tranquillity of the location.
 Picnic spots and ample parking can mainly be found along the D37 road from the motorway exit towards Fayence.
 There are a number of restaurants and hire places on the left and you can’t miss the “Aqua Park” on the right at the end of a long bridge.
-Depending on the season pedalos can be booked in advance, for more information click here (website in French only).
+Depending on the season pedalos can be booked in advance, for more information click here.
 They, and the bouncy structures, are available from roughly mid June to late September, depending on the weather.
 The lake, of course, is a lovely place to go at any time of year, to walk, to picnic, to swim and to fish.

 Do you like swimming in lakes?
 Do you prefer salt or fresh water to splash around in?
 As always, I love hearing from you, so feel free to leave a comment!